 Here’s one use case: You can select all messages to a recipient email (or domain) to go with a special type of encryption that prevents unintended recipients from access.
 This effectively bars any unintended recipients – even if the email is accidently sent to them by you — from opening that email content.

 Another new feature we offer is RMail Clean, a combination of RMail e-security + metadata cleaning to remove the editing history of documents before sending + AI that gives us all a thankful second chance to verify recipient email addresses when it looks suspiciously like that important message may be about to be mis-addressed and sent to the wrong person.
-All of this SMART technology helps us make sure the right messages and their sensitive attachments get to the right person; not to someone with a very similar email address and not to Internet sleuths posing as a business colleagues.
+All of this SMART technology helps us make sure the right messages and their sensitive attachments get to the right person; not to someone with a very similar email address and not to Internet sleuths posing as business colleagues?

 And yet another new feature in RMail prevents certain content in an email from being forwarded, using RMail’s new Disappearing Ink™ feature.
 Simply tag the content that you want to be viewable once (and only once) and send.
 Simple.
 The recipient can view once, then the content disappears, which minimizes the risk of the right content going to the wrong recipient, a fate far worse than the butt dial you made to your ex last weekend.

 These features were presented and discussed in depth at last week’s Optimize!2021 User Conference.
 Click here to enter our Conference Center to view Main Stage and Breakout sessions or click here to request a demo of these unique services.